Last updated 30 June 2023

 As set out in the individual tax return instructions, there are a number of reasons you may have to lodge a tax return.
 If you satisfy any of the following reasons, you have to lodge a return.
+These are based on the instructions for the year ended 30 June 2023.

 Reason 1

-During the previous financial year, you were an Australian resident and you paid tax under the pay as you go (PAYG) withholding or instalment system or you had tax withheld from payments made to you.
+During the previous financial year, you were an Australian resident and you paid tax under the pay as you go (PAYG) withholding or instalment system, or you had tax withheld from payments made to you.

 Reason 2